-Smith Brothers have been included in the Sunday Times Grant Thornton Top Track 250.
+For the first time Smith Brothers has been included in the Sunday Times Grant Thornton Top Track 250, showing the significant growth the company has made in recent years.

 To receive inclusion in the list the business had to meet the criteria list set, which included a minimum growth of five per cent from the previous year.